TechLadies/webdev-intro/README.md

     ![](http://oi67.tinypic.com/2nsx6bt.jpg)

     If you need to move your files out into the *root* folder, make sure all other files that reference `index.html` are still in the same hierarchy as before.
-3. Click on *Settings*.
+3. Click on *Settings* on the top right corner of your repo page.
     ![](https://www.chenhuijing.com/filerepo/tl-workshops/gh-pages1.jpg)
-4. Scroll down to the section called *GitHub Pages*, and select the branch you want to deploy.
+4. Scroll down to the section called *GitHub Pages*, and select the branch you want to deploy (usually Master, if you've attended th workshop!).
     ![](https://www.chenhuijing.com/filerepo/tl-workshops/gh-pages2.jpg)
-5. Click *Save*.
+5. Click the *Save* button just beside it.
     ![](https://www.chenhuijing.com/filerepo/tl-workshops/gh-pages3.jpg)
 6. You should see a notification across the top of the page.
     ![](https://www.chenhuijing.com/filerepo/tl-workshops/gh-pages4.jpg)